Back in the UK (politics going mad) after spending 3 years in New York, USA and then doing some travelling in Thailand, Laos, Vietnam and Cambodia.

 - Arcadia (high street retail fashion) – web-based marketing and nascent data mining systems

-I’m passionate about helping startups and am a mentor for the WWW Foundation (which seeks to help the majority of the world’s people join the Web’s global conversation) and Venture Lab (a Stanford course on technology entrepreneurship).
-I sit on the board of advisors for MedY, a medical startup.
+I’m passionate about helping startups and was a mentor for the WWW Foundation (which seeks to help the majority of the world’s people join the Web’s global conversation) and Venture Lab (a Stanford course on technology entrepreneurship).
+I’ve sat on the board of advisors for startups such as Medy, a medical startup.

-- work as a STEMNet ambassador at the Walworth Academy helping a team of 17 to 18 year olds develop mobile apps to help people with diabetes
+- worked as a STEMNet ambassador at the Walworth Academy helping a team of 17 to 18 year olds develop mobile apps to help people with diabetes

 - became a Dementia Friends Champion for the Alzheimer’s Society helping people gain a better understanding and reduce misconceptions about dementia

-- help out with Contact the Elderly tackling loneliness and social isolation amongst older people, through regular face-to-face contact
+- helped out with Contact the Elderly tackling loneliness and social isolation amongst older people, through regular face-to-face contact

 - given talks to school kids such as at the Heritage Centre (helping them build an app to explore museums) and at an East London Back to Education Academy (talking with them about how I got into the tech industry and the technology behind web applications such as Facebook)